CorruptedByCPU/Barebones-Kernel-C-x86-64/README.md

 # Barebones-Kernel-x86-64

 ## This repository is for anyone who needs a working base for start.
-How you continue depends only on you.
+How you continue is up to you.

 ### The core of the Fern-Night kernel is based on this repository.